aj-stein/practicum_reports/pres.md

   - Forgo control-driven assessment, focus measurable security properties.
   - Use a simple quantitative framework for measuring properties.
 - Do not certify, do not authorize, but **measure** _each other_.

 ---

+## The Solution

+"I feel like the optimal end state of this would be there is ingestion of logs and they [the stakeholders] know what's happening.
+Why not do it [and decentralize continuous monitoring data]?
+We are throwing all these man hours and we could have better data."

+> Participant 8, experienced FedRAMP assessor

+---